 I’ve been seeing a lot of rainbow-inspired button art kicking around on Pinterest lately, and I thought I’d make my own.
-I included my fave crafty sidekick a.k.a.
-Kid #1.
-She is the best.

 Step 1: Put on your Christmas PJ’s and draw the outline of a rainbow.
 I traced a bunch of different sized lids to make it perfect.
 Kid #1 just wung it.
 (Or would that be “winged it” or “wang it”?)